yanbin1992/IS5452_project/README.md

 ## Backend folder
 Please notice that the backend code is in folder /Backend.
 You can download the code and deploy the backend service separately following README.md in the folder.

+## Analysis_model folder
+Please notice that the sentiment analysis modeling code is in folder /Analysis_model.
+You can download the code and run the sentiment analysis codes following README.md in the folder.